ukoloff/without/README.md

 Debugging coffee-script templates is always tricky task.
 Since v1.1 `withOut` make some steps toward developer.

+But if source function (fed to `.compile`) is minified, these debugging facilities are disabled.

 ### Fake source file names

 After creating template (but before first rendering) you can set its id.
-Just
+Simply

 ``` coffee
 t = withOut.compile ->